 As well as the responsibilities mentioned above, the following are also applicable:

-- You cannot discriminate against tenants or treat them differently because of their race, gender, sexual orientation or religion
+- You cannot discriminate against tenants or treat them differently because of their race, gender, sexual orientation, gender reassignment, or religion

 - Pregnant and disabled tenants should also receive fair and equal treatment.

 - You must keep to the terms outlined in the tenancy agreement